 This targeted approach ensures strategies significantly impact specific workforce groups, increasing productivity and retaining high-potential employees, which is vital for long-term success.

-Key Methods of Segmentation
+Key Methods of Workforce Segmentation

-1. Role-based Segmentation
+1. Role-Based Segmentation

-2. Skill-based Segmentation
+2. Skills-Based Segmentation

 3. Geographic Segmentation